statistikZH/statbot/documentation/01_intro_challenge_data.md

 ## Participants by the Statistical Office of the Canton of Zurich
 During the hackathon we will try to stand at your side for all the possible help that we can provide.

-Christian Ruiz
+- Christian Ruiz (christian.ruiz@statistik.ji.zh.ch 076/4487500)
-christian.ruiz@statistik.ji.zh.ch
-076 / 448 75 00

-Corinna Grobe
+- Corinna Grobe
-Manuela Paganini
+- Manuela Paganini
-Michelle Donzallaz
+- Michelle Donzallaz
-Thomas Lo Russo
+- Thomas Lo Russo